 It will provide:

-- Expansion of current outpatient services
+- Growing our current outpatient services;

-- Enhancements with digital health navigation
+- Improvements in digital health navigation;

-- Well-being and mindfulness groups
+- Well-being and mindfulness groups;

-- Access to programs such as DBT
+- Access to therapeutic programs;

-- Peer led and delivered services and support
+- Peer led and delivered services and support;

 - Caritas – a public in-patient High Dependency Unit for Mental Health and Addictions